cozis/website-stuff/000_getting_started.md

 ## Prerequisites

 To follow along, you will need:
-* A good grasp of C programming: there is a lot to cover and I won't be able to delve into the details of everything, not at first at least.
-I plan on accompanying the main posts with secondary posts explaining the things I had to gloss over.
+* A good grasp of C programming
-* You should have an idea of how HTTP works: what is a request, a response, and their general syntex.
+* An idea of how HTTP works: what is a request, a response, and their general syntax.

 ## Environment Setup